symfony/symfony-docs/form/dynamic_form_modification.rst

 once the object has been created.
 To do this, you can rely on Symfony's :doc:`EventDispatcher component </components/event_dispatcher>` system to analyze the data on the object and modify the form based on the Product object's data.
-In this article, you'll learn how to add this level of flexibility to your forms.
+In this article, you will learn how to add this level of flexibility to your forms.

 Adding an Event Listener to a Form Class